XuchenGuo/df-analyze--public/README.md

 Use `--targets` with comma-separated column names to analyze several outcomes in one run:

+Conceptually, multi-target analysis maps one feature matrix **X** to a target vector **y** = (y1, y2, ...).
+Continuous targets form a multi-output regression task; categorical targets form a multi-output classification task.
+This is useful for related outcomes such as several clinical endpoints or laboratory measurements recorded for the same subject.
+Some estimators learn the targets jointly, while the per-target adapter fits independent models; the selected backend determines which behavior is used.

 ```shell
 python df-analyze.py \
     --df data.csv \